Fairs & Festivals Ride

 An opportunity to visit the Amber Fort including an elephant ride to the fort (please note that the elephant ride is subject to availability as there are sometimes very long queues).
 Built in the 17th century on a lake shore, the palace is regarded as one of the finest examples of Rajput architecture.

 After lunch, a visit to the famous Keoladeo Bird Sanctuary.
-November is a particularly good time to visit as the sanctuary's population is swollen by the arrival of migratory birds many of which have come from Siberia or Central Asia.
+October is a particularly good time to visit as the sanctuary's population is swollen by the arrival of migratory birds many of which have come from Siberia or Central Asia.
 NB: Rainfall and water levels may influence the number of birds in the area and bird sightings cannot be guaranteed but it is still a really beautiful place to visit.

 After an early breakfast drive to Agra (about one and half hours) visiting Fatehpur Sikri "The City of Victory" on the way.
 The audience halls, palaces and mosques are very well preserved as are the tombs of Shiekh Salim Chisti, Panchmahal and the Buland Darwaza and for many people this is one of their favourite monuments in India.
 FATEHPUR SIKRI (A UNESCO World Heritage Site) "The City of Victory" was built during the second half of the 16th century by the Mughal Emperor Akbar (1556–1605).
 It was the capital of the Empire and seat of the grand Mughal court, but only for 14 years.
 Despite bearing exceptional testimony to the Mughal civilization at the end of the 16th century, it had to be abandoned due to the twin reasons of lack of water and unrest in north-west India, leading the Emperor to shift the capital to Lahore.
 Akbar decided to construct it in 1571, on the same site where the birth of his son, the future Emperor Jahangir, was predicted by the wise saint Shaikh Salim Chisti (1480–1572).
 The work, supervised by the great Mughal himself, was completed in 1573.
 The complex of monuments and temples, all uniformly in Mughal architectural style, includes one of the largest mosques in India, the Jama Masjid, the Buland Darwaza, the Panch Mahal, and the Tomb of Salim Chishti.
 The city has numerous other palaces, public buildings and mosques, as well as living areas for the court, the army, servants of the king and for an entire population whose history has not been recorded.